DevEzro/Dolphine-Controller-Profiles/README.md

 # Dolphine-Controller-Profiles
 ----------------------------------------------------------------------------------------------------
-This profiles have been mapped for the next Wii games using Pro Switch Controller using his Bluetoth functionality and with Nunchuk (N.) mode.
+This profiles have been mapped for the branches Wii games using Pro Switch Controller using his Bluetoth functionality and with Nunchuk (N.) mode.
 Of course all this mapping can be personalized as you want.
 This is only my personalized and confortable map and I hope it can be usefull for someone :).
 ----------------------------------------------------------------------------------------------------